Dental Insurance for Seniors on Medicare…sadly, is very limited at best. Medicare Dental coverage is almost nonexistent and that is a real problem.

 Most seniors we work with are on a fixed income.
 Are you in that situation yourself?
 Can you afford to pay hundreds of extra dollars a year for the same thing?
 Do you really want the best dental insurance for seniors?
 Saving money on your other insurance is a simple way of funding a good dental plan that even includes vision and hearing!!
 You can expect a ballpark cost to be about $50/mo per person, depending on your age and state of course…if you want the best.

-Conclusion: Best Dental For Seniors On Medicare
+Conclusion: Best Dental, Vision and Hearing Insurance For Seniors

-Again, these are not Medicare dental plans.
+Again, these are not Medicare plans.

 Remember, Original Medicare is not going to pay for any of these services.